-Students who become ill or are injured at school are either sent to or escorted to the Office as appropriate.
+Students who become ill or are injured at school are either sent to or escorted to Student Reception Desk in the Admin Block as appropriate.
 They will need to provide an OCA.
-The Office will provide first aid as appropriate and contact the parent/guardians to collect the student.
+The Front Office will provide first aid as appropriate and contact the parent/guardians to collect the student.
 Students are not able to rest in the Sick Bay and must return to class.